Telescope Hill: Geology

-Fire Lookout Tower
+Fire lookout tower

 Beginning in 1918, a series of fire lookout towers were constructed on Long Island to aid in the fighting of wildfires.
 The first constructed was on Telescope Hill in the fall of 1918 (only two were constructed that year), and went into operation in March 1919.
 The tower was a 60-foot Aermotor LS40 model, with a cab placed on top.
 The Telescope Hill tower reported 120 fires between March 17 and June 15, 1919.

 Visitors were invited to climb the tower and enjoy the view.

 The first fire observer was Al Lucas, who served for two years, followed by Frank Forsyth, who served until 1948.
 Starting in 1922, the Suffolk County fire observers were supervised by State District Fire Ranger Clarence Dare of Selden.

 During World War II, a new cab was built below the original cab to be used for fire watching, and the original was used by Civil Defense observers.
 Nazi "U-Boats" were spotted three times from Telescope Hill, one of which was captured after being spotted.

 As suburban growth spread through the area and fire tower use began to decline across the country, the State ended its support of fire towers on Long Island after the 1959 season.
 The Telescope Hill tower was removed in 1960.

-Radio Tower
+Radio tower

 Telescope Hill currently hosts radio tower facilities at its summit, including the facilities that broadcast WALK-FM.